aic5/eth_blockchain_token/README.md

 ### 6. Checking the contract in the Ethereum network

+6.1.
+In MetaMask, click on the transaction that created the token

+---

 ## FAQ
 1. *Do I have to install or download a compiler to create a token?
 I do not trust these blockchain folks with their strange ways...*